metawave/kanbanflow-app/README.md

 Login with your credentials and get work done!

-Use Alt (macOS: Option) key to bring up the menu, where you can increase/decrease zoom-factor and also reload the webapp, when you run into unexpected behaviour.
+Use Alt key to bring up the menu, where you can increase/decrease zoom-factor and also reload the webapp, when you run into unexpected behaviour.